 Students who want to work in government or policy can benefit from pursuing political science degrees.
 Understanding the history of the United States, how laws get written and passed, and the role that government plays in private lives and business can lead to lucrative careers.

 Prospective political science students should enjoy conducting research and working with others.
 Many political science careers focus on data and policy analysis and are good fits for analytical thinkers.

 The Bureau of Labor Statistics (BLS) projects 6% job growth for political scientists between 2019 and 2029.
 Political scientists earned a median annual salary of $122,220 in 2019.
 The following table provides average annual salaries for a few political science careers at different stages.

-Skills Gained in a Political Science Program
+Skills Gained With a Political Science Degree

-During a political science program, students read a variety of documents, retrieve data, and build arguments based on their analysis.
-They also engage in debates on current events, work together on group projects, and gain hands-on experience during internships.
+During a political science program, students read documents, retrieve data, and build arguments based on their analysis.
+They also engage in debates on current events, work together on group projects, and gain practical experience during internships.

 - Personal Ethics

 Political science learners study ethics as a foundational component of political theory.
 They examine documents focused on the role of ethics in politics, learn about ethical rules, and apply their knowledge to current political events and scandals.
 During this process, political science students learn the value of personal ethics.

 Since the major requires extensive writing, including papers and policy briefs, political science programs build strong written communication skills.
 Students also develop verbal communication skills during group projects and in-class discussions.
 They learn how to convey complex arguments clearly and persuasively to their intended audience.

 Political science students gain research skills by writing analytical and persuasive papers.
 Students learn how to conduct research using scholarly books and articles, newspaper sources, and other documents.
 They practice analyzing these sources and basing a persuasive argument on their analysis.